LearningNerd/learningnerd.github.io/_posts/2006-08-19-improve-your-vocabulary.md

 ---
-layout: post
+layout: article
-title: Improve Your Vocabulary
+title: "Improve Your Vocabulary"
 date: 2006-08-19 09:22
-author: learningnerd
-comments: true
-categories: [English, Language, Words] permalink:/2006/08/19/improve-your-vocabulary/
+categories: [English]
+permalink: /2006/08/19/improve-your-vocabulary/
 ---
 A good vocabulary is, for lack of a better word, good to have.
 I’d like to think I have a decent vocabulary, but I’m often unable to find the word I’m looking for.
 Sure, I’ve seen lots of words – I’ve probably even looked up their definitions – but I hardly ever remember them.
 So, starting now, I’m going to gradually incorporate more words into my daily usage.